codeigniter4/CodeIgniter4/user_guide_src/source/helpers/html_helper.rst

 .. php:function:: script_tag([$src = ''[, $indexPage = false]])

     :param  array|string  $src:       The source name or URL of a JavaScript file, or an associative array specifying the attributes
     :param  bool          $indexPage: Whether to treat ``$src`` as a routed URI string
-    :returns:   HTML script tag
+    :returns:                         An HTML script element
     :rtype: string

     Lets you create HTML ``<script></script>`` tags.
-The parameters is *src*, with optional *indexPage*.
+The parameters are *src*, with optional *indexPage*.

     *indexPage* is a boolean value that specifies if the *src* should have the page specified by ``$config['indexPage']`` added to the address it creates.